-SMIRK [54] is another FLAME-based regression model that has the advantage of capturing any subtleties, extreme expressions, asymmetries, or rarely observed expressions that create slight deformations of the face shape.
+SMIRK [53] is another FLAME-based regression model that has the advantage of capturing any subtleties, extreme expressions, asymmetries, or rarely observed expressions that create slight deformations of the face shape.
 SMIRK replaces the previous differentiable rendering approach in comparing generated 3D face representations with the original inputs.
 Given the rendered predicted mesh geometry and sparsely sampled pixels of the input image, this new neural rendering module focuses on local geometries to generate a face image more similar to the original, which can then be fed back to the reconstruction pipeline.
-The SMIRK model regresses to 358 standard parameters of which 300 are shape, 50 are expression and 6 are pose.
-Other additional parameters include camera parameters and those specific to the neural rendering process used in SMIRK.
+The SMIRK model regresses to 358 standard parameters, comprising 300 shape parameters, 50 expression parameters, and 6 pose parameters.
+Additional parameters include camera settings and those specific to the neural rendering process used in SMIRK.